Collage Into Painting (5 Sessions)

 $20.00

-Collage Into Painting (5 session)
+Collage Into Painting (5 Sessions)

 This class uses collage as an expansive tool for creating abstraction, pattern, and complex compositions for paintings.
 Loosen up your creative practice and get ready to embrace process and experimentation in the class.
 As we switch back and forth between painting and collage, we will work with materials such as found paper, magazines, personal ephemera, and non toxic and water based paints.
 Classes will include demos, art historical context, and feedback from the instructor and fellow students.